-From the architect.
+Text description provided by the architects.
 Snack Bar is an outdoor Chinese food and drinks stall located within the courtyard of the Paseo San Francisco shopping center in Cumbaya, Ecuador.

 The project was designed to be comfortable, secure, transparent, and easy to assemble.
 We avoided enclosing the space, due to the hot and dry local climate, as well as the heat radiating from the cooking equipment.
 The design had to be open air, but security was also a factor.
 A cage was wrapped around the work space, allowing for plenty of natural ventilation, while simultaneously providing a security barrier.
 The transparency of the cage additionally benefited the client, who also owns a sit-down restaurant across the hallway, and wanted to maintain an unobstructed visual connection between both restaurants.